A tinkerer's 40-year journey on a few XR500's

 A little bit of practice also with the Baja Commander but I broke the rear brake cable.
 Will order a professionally made custom one this time from Motion Pro (they are just down the road I discovered).

 The Baja Commander project is complete.
-And to prove it I took the bike to the Baja 250 in San Felipe, entered the race and ran 110 miles up until the second pit stop.
-I was clearly not prepared for the race, but the bike did great!
+And to prove it I took the bike to the Baja 250 in San Felipe, entered the race and ran 110 miles.
 More about the Baja San Felipe 250 2012.

 On the way back from Mexico, we stopped by Jeff Cole's to show the Baja Commander and pick up a frame.